-Having a web presence is essential for everything from the little ma and pop locations to big business corporations.
-Many people in the world live under the premise of if it’s not on the internet, then it doesn’t exist.
+Having a web presence is essential for everything from little ma and pop locations to big business corporations.
+Many live under the premise that if it’s not on the internet, it doesn’t exist.
 So since a web presence is essential, you should know how to make that web presence work for you.

 I have developed and designed web pages and sites for individuals and businesses for many years, as well as teaching web basic design classes at a community college and computer programming and coding at the university, and all my experience has taught me what is necessary for a successful web page.

-However, there are five basic things every web page needs to be successful that are very often overlooked by many web developers that can make a big difference in repeat traffic to your site, harvesting information from your site viewers, and converting sales or clicks into money for you.
+However, there are five basic things every web page needs to be successful that are very often overlooked by many web developers; they can make a big difference in repeat traffic to your site, harvesting information from your site viewers, and converting sales or clicks into money for you.

 Improve Your Website Tip #1: Call to Action

-When someone visits your site, you will have no way of knowing who they are, getting in touch with them again, or enticing them to stay on your page or return to your page if you don’t give the website viewer some call to action.
+When someone visits your site, you will have no way of knowing who they are, getting in touch with them again, or enticing them to stay on your page or return to it if you don’t give the website viewer some call to action.

-You want to get the website viewer to DO something while on your page.
-One of the best ways to get information from a website customer is to provide an information newsletter or ezine that is free to sign up.
-Nowadays people are a bit more particular about what they will give their email address out for, so offering a free prize or downloadable ebook might just entice them to give you that all important point of contact.
+You want the website viewer to DO something while on your page.
+One of the best ways to get information from a website customer is to provide an informative newsletter or ezine that is free to sign up for.
+Nowadays, people are a bit more particular about what they will give their email address, so offering a free prize or downloadable ebook might entice them to give you that all-important point of contact.

 Additionally, you want to keep them on your page as long as possible, so instead of providing everything they need on one page where they have to scroll and scroll to read, give them links to more information.
-And avoid the tired CLICK HERE tags… use something more interesting and exciting like learning more, keep reading, get this fantastic product now.
-Well, you get the idea – entice the reader to keep reading, keep going, keep viewing.
+And avoid the tired CLICK HERE tags… use something more interesting and exciting, like learning more; keep reading, and get this fantastic product now.
+You get the idea – entice the reader to keep reading, keep going, and keep viewing.